o1-labs/proof-systems-vendors/serde_with/src/guide/serde_as.md

 # `serde_as` Annotation

-This is an alternative to serde's `with` annotation.
+This is an alternative to serde's with-annotation.
-It is more flexible and composable, but works with fewer types.
+It is more flexible and composable, but work with fewer types.

 The scheme is based on two new traits, [`SerializeAs`] and [`DeserializeAs`], which need to be implemented by all types which want to be compatible with `serde_as`.
 The proc-macro attribute [`#[serde_as]`][crate::serde_as] exists as a usability boost for users.